ghaughian/mongo-kafka-spark/README.md

 # mongo-kafka #

-A Kafka Producer extracts data from raw json file then transforms and publishes it downstream to a Kafka Consumer that performs aggregations on small batches of data before inserting the results into MongoDB.
+A Kafka Producer extracts json data from a file then transforms and publishes it downstream to a realtime analytics engine that aggregates the data using SparkStreaming before publishing it back onto another Kafka topic for consumption by MongoDB.

+Also illustrates how to aggregate batches of realtime data before inserting the results directly into MongoDB using Python DataFrames.

 ## To Run ##